NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Anthemic Performance.md

 **Prerequisites** Bard Dedication
 * * *
 Your music, speech, or other performance inspires your allies to dive into battle.
-You gain the [[Spells/Courageous Anthem|Courageous Anthem]] composition cantrip.
+You gain the [[Courageous Anthem|Courageous Anthem]] composition cantrip.

 *Source: Pathfinder Player Core*
 *ORC*